DEAR allows you to define manufacturing processes for a single finished product or for multiple finished products at a time.

 - Sales Value method: Best applied when separable costs do not exist, can be ignored, or are equivalent.

-- Net Realised Value method: Best applied when separable costs are significant.
+- Net Realisable Value method: Best applied when separable costs are significant.

 The costs are allocated to products at the moment when Output is completed.
 However, this means that until a Production Run is completed, it is not known how much each unit of a Finished product costs to product.
 The effective date of cost allocation in DEAR is set to the date of Production Run completion.